stmaccarelli/io_glTF_speakers_types/readme.md

-#glTF extras: Speakers and Blender Object Types addon#
+glTF extras: Speakers and Blender Object Types addon
+===

 This addon  exports Speakers data and Blender Object types into extra fields of a glTF. extras are custom fields you can write into the glTF.
 They will mean nothing for a official, standard glTF importer.